 Just as rice is the base of our cuisine, potatoes are the base of Danish cuisine.
 They are served from the most humble to the royal table.

 This recipe is based on an old Danish recipe that I learned from my mother in law (one of the best cooks I have ever met) and it is also one of my favorites.
-Some of the changes I have made involve using milk instead of heavy cream and adding carrots to make this dish lighter.
+Some of the changes I have made involve using milk instead of heavy cream, vegetable oil instead of butter, and adding carrots to make this dish lighter.
 I hope you like it, I know I love it.

 Ingredients